hjellinek/ctk-core/docs/RunningTests_CLI.md

 `java -Dctk.tgt.urlRoot=... -jar ctk-testpack-0.5.1-SNAPSHOT.jar`

-(Tip - set an environment variable "`ctk.tgt.urlRoot`" to avoid having to re-enter that property all the time on the command line)
+(Tip - set an environment variable "`ctk_tgt_urlRoot`" to avoid having to re-enter that property all the time on the command line)

 If you want to see a failure example, add another property: